What We Do

 Native-led Linguistic Analysis

 Endangered language teachers face big barriers when creating materials.
 There are often parts of the language that folks understand, but not quite well enough to teach to others.
 Linguistics, the scientific study of language, can be a useful tool for Native people who are revitalizing their language.
 Linguistics allows Native language researchers to work with language speakers and existing archival materials to answer questions about the language, which helps to create accurate and high quality learning materials.
-At Nuu-da’ Mv-ne’, we collaborate with others to carry out linguistic research.
+At Nuu-da’ Mv-ne’, we use our own linguistic education and collaborate with others to carry out linguistic research.
 As we answer questions about Nuu-wee-ya’, we deepen our understanding of the language.
 All of this work is aimed directly at creating high quality and accessible materials for learners.

 Developing Accessible Materials for Learners